Campaigning Resources

 -

 Chris Rose, previously with Greenpeace, at campaign strategy has a page of resources as well as 12 basic guidelines for campaigning, and advanced tips.
-Also see: Seeds for Change Strategy for Projects and Campaigns and other resources; Networking Newsletter (Manchester) issue 44 on Campaigning - how to (not) fail.
+Also see: Seeds for Change Resources page; Networking Newsletter has resources for Manchester campaigners.

 -